bdiev/WheatMagnateBot/README.md

 For Azure Container Instances, use Azure Files for persistent storage.

 ## Troubleshooting
-- If Discord webhooks fail, verify `DISCORD_WEBHOOK_URL` and network access.
 - If Discord bot fails to connect, verify `DISCORD_BOT_TOKEN` and `DISCORD_CHANNEL_ID`.
 - If Microsoft login fails, check cached credentials and follow mineflayer auth docs.
 For containers, ensure `AUTH_CACHE_DIR` is set to a persistent path.
-- Check console logs for runtime errors and webhook messages for critical events.
+- Check console logs for runtime errors and Discord messages for critical events.

 ## Security & Privacy
 - The Discord webhook URL is set via environment variable to prevent exposure in source code.